-How Do You Start a New Bank in Canada?
+How Do You Start & Open a New Bank in Canada?

 You’re here for one of two reasons.
 The first reason: You’re a financial service visionary about to set off an epic journey of establishing Canada’s next Schedule I bank.
-You’ve come armed with an entirely new banking idea that blends next-generation technology with personalized banking experiences that tech-savvy Canadians have never seen before.
-You’ve recognized that the relationship between people and technology has evolved faster than the traditional banking system could adapt, and you see flaws in a system that are starting to look a lot less like flaws and a lot more like opportunities.
+You’ve come armed with an entirely new banking idea that aligns with the boom of open banking in Canada and blends next-generation technology with personalized banking experiences that tech-savvy Canadians have never seen before.
+You’ve recognized that the relationship between people and technology has evolved faster than the traditional banking system could adapt, and you see flaws in a system that are starting to look a lot less like flaws and a lot more like opportunities digital banking in Canada.

 Maybe your idea is to launch a digital banking app that caters to millennials entering the world of personal investing.
 Or maybe you’ve uncovered an underserved niche market and have plans to launch a semi-automated mortgage underwriting app for people interested in financing luxury motor coaches or private aircraft.
 There’s also a chance that you lead a major retail chain that’s thinking of launching a vertically integrated payment program, and you already know the benefits of tapping into the nominee GIC deposit market to gain quick access to an affordable funding source.
 If you’re here for the first reason, you’re here to learn how to start a bank in Canada.